Sourness is one of the basic flavors we perceive, and is caused by

 Other Souring Agents

 Lemon Juice - Lime Juice

-lemons and limes cannot be had.
-Being dry it has the advantage of being
+where lemons and limes cannot be had.
+Being dry it has the advantage of

-easily stored and transported.
-It is available both in powdered form as
+lemon juice) and in curries.
+It is available both in powdered

-shown, and as dried chunks of mango.
-It is available in markets serving
+form as shown, and as dried chunks of mango.
+It is available in markets

 Peak availability of fresh sour plums in California is in May.
 They are

 picked unripe, but fully hardened seed and tendency to ripen to yellow